gvwilson/thirdbit/_posts/2024/2024-04-21-transferring-files.md

 Of these,
 I think the third is the hardest and therefore the most important.
-My approach in this chapter is to stub out the client when testing the server and vice versa, but that reduces the fidelity of the tests.
+My approach in this chapter is to stub out the client when testing the server and vice versa;
-On the bright side,
-it's one of the few times I haven't felt uncomfortable using multiple inheritance.
+it reduces the fidelity of the tests, but it's one of the few times I haven't felt uncomfortable using multiple inheritance.

 <img class="centered" src="{{'/sdxpy/ftp/concept_map.svg' | relative_url}}" alt="Concept map for transferring files"/>